MicroPhase/fpga-docs/source/CARRIER_BOARD/PE100/PE100-Reference_Manual.md

 ### ○USB UART

-The baseboard provides a USB to UART interface, the chip is Silicon Labs CP2102.
+The carrier board provides a USB to UART interface, the chip is Silicon Labs CP2102.
 The USB interface is Micro USB.

 ![](./PE100-Reference_Manual.assets/2102.png)